Jeadie/Jeadie.github.io/reading.md

  - The Time Machine by H.G.
 Wells
  - Meditations by Marcus Aurelius
  - Homage to Catalonia by George Orwell
+ - Across the River and into the Trees by Ernest Hemingway

 ### In 2019:
 - Meditations by Marcus Arelius